atomic-hkust-gz/lighthouse-tracking/README.md

     For more details, please refer to the readme in the specific folder

 2. lighthouseTag_nrf52833_PCB
-    This PCB file was drawn using LCeda and both PDF and AD files were exported.
-If there are issues such as garbled characters, please import it using the web version of LCeda pro to open it.
+    please import it using the web version of LCeda pro to open it.

    For more details, please refer to the readme in the specific folder